 Nintendo - Tuesday, June 13, 9am Pacific Time

 The big N says it will only be talking about 2017 games at this year’s recorded presser—the “Nintendo Spotlight”—but we wouldn’t be surprised to see some teases for 2018 as well.
-The main course will be Super Mario Odyssey, but we’d expect to see other big Switch games this fall as well.
+The main course will be Super Mario Odyssey, but we’d also expect to see revelations and announcements for other big Switch games this fall.
 Nintendo also still says that Xenoblade 2 is coming out this year, so maybe E3 is when we’ll hear about the delay.

-Note: We’ll update this post as more info is revealed.
+Note: We’ll be updating this post as more info is revealed.